rust-lang/book/src/ch17-02-concurrency-with-async.md

 learned how to use the `move` keyword with closures, and in Chapter 16, we saw that we often need to move data into closures when working with threads.
-The same basic dynamics apply to async blocks, so the `move` keyword works with async blocks just like it does with closures.
+The same basic dynamics apply to async blocks, so the `move` keyword works with async blocks just as it does with closures.

 In Listing 17-12, we change the async block for sending messages from a plain `async` block to an `async move` block.
 When we run *this* version of the code,